stanford-policylab/opp/py/data_readme_template.md

   involve different subjects, so it's unclear whether they are distinct incidents or large incidents involving many people
-- Data is deduplicated using date, time, location, and subject race; this removes about 5.0% of rows, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values
+- Data is deduplicated using date, time, location, and subject race; this removes about ~5.0% of records, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values

 ## Santa Ana, CA